 - 2 tablespoons capers

 - fresh chives for garnish

-I like to slice my steak before topping with sauce, so more of the meat absorbs it.
-Slice the steak and spoon sauce over the top.
-Finish by snipping a few chives over the top.
+- Pour the sauce over the steak and finish by snipping a few chives over the top.
 Smaklig måltid!